libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 ---
 title: How to speak ISA-95
 description: More than a standard, ISA-95 is a specialized vocabulary that describes all elements of manufacturing operation.
-hidden: true
 menu:
     main:
         parent: "explanations"
 ---

-ISA-95 provides a common language to discuss manufacturing.
+[ISA-95](https://www.isa.org/store?query=isa95) provides a common language to discuss manufacturing.
 When you speak with other manufacturing stakeholders, you can use the standard's precise vocabulary to ensure that everyone is speaking about the same thing.
 The standard also describes how different manufacturing entities relate to each other.
 You can use these relationships to create a full manufacturing data model.
 Thus learning how to speak the language of ISA-95 can help standardize communication between both humans and machines.